MoSchmidt/inquiro/README.md

 3. **Select or configure an environment**

    The `/bruno/Inquiro Bruno/environments` directory contains predefined environment files.
 For local development select the **_Development_** environment.

-### 🚀 Basic Usage

-Before authenticating, a user must be created:

-1. Run the **Users → Create User** request and provide only a `username` in the request body.
-2. Next, use the **Authentication → Login** request with the same `username` to obtain an access and refresh token.